DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-2-ect-self-study-activities.md

 | Unexpected                                                                           | Counter                                                                                           |
 | The evidence for outcomes you did not anticipate                                     | The evidence, possibly negative, which sits at odds with your overall claim                       |

-In making ‘reasonable inferences’ keep this in mind:
+In making 'reasonable inferences' keep this in mind:

 - know the detail of what you altered in your practice
 - observe the changes in outcomes/ behaviours for your pupils